Folk Orthodoxy: Dual faith

-The concept of "dual faith" originated in the Christian Church; in early Christianity, non-canonical religious practices by Christians were denounced.
+The phenomenon of "dual faith" originated in the Christian Church.
+In early Christianity, the church denounced non-canonical religious practices.
 In the fourth-century Eastern Roman Empire, Asterius of Amasia (c.
 350) opposed the celebration of calends in his sermons.
 Basil the Great (c.
-350) denounced his Christian contemporaries for gravesite commemoration, which took on characteristics of pagan Lupercalia.
-In the Western Roman Empire, the Church Fathers also denounced Christians in their sermons for the remnants of pagan customs in their lives.
+350) denounced his Christian contemporaries for practicing grave-site commemoration, which took on characteristics often seen during the pagan festival Lupercalia.
+In the Western Roman Empire, Church Fathers also denounced some Christians for practicing the remnants of pagan customs.

-The concept of dual faith is inherent in all Christian cultures.
-All Souls' Day and its eve, Halloween are an example.
-Halloween is an ancient Celtic pagan holiday commemorating ancestors, similar to All Saints' Day.
-A number of Christian cultures celebrate Carnival before Great Lent, which preserves pre-Christian customs.
+Elements of dual faith inhere in several Christian cultures.
+One example is All Souls' Day and All Hallow's Eve (better known as Halloween).
+Halloween is an ancient Celtic pagan holiday commemorating ancestors, similar to the Christian feast-day All Saints' Day.
+A number of Christian cultures celebrate Carnival before Great Lent, which preserves pre-Christian customs, thus combining pagan and Christian customs.

 In Russia, this concept appears with the church's opposition to paganism.
-According to "The word of a certain Christ-lover and zealot for the right faith", ...
-So also this Christian could not tolerate Christians who double-mindedly live, who believe in Peruna, Khorsa, Mokosh and Simargl, and in the pitchfork, whom the ignorant say, the triune sisters consider them goddesses and offer sacrifices to them and cut chickens, they pray to fire, calling it Svarozhich, they deify garlic, and when one has a feast, then they put it in buckets and bowls, and so they drink, rejoicing in their idols".
+According to The word of a certain Christ-lover and zealot for the right faith:

 Criticism

 According to philologist Viktor Zhivov, the synthesis of pagan and Christian cultural elements is typical of all European cultures; dual faith is not unique to Russian spirituality.

-American researcher Eve Levin believes that a significant part of medieval Russian folk Orthodoxy has Christian origins.
+American researcher Eve Levin believes that a significant part of medieval Russian folk orthodoxy has Christian origins.
 Levin cites Paraskevi of Iconium, who was considered a Christian replacement for the goddess Mokosh in folk religion.